Keyboard shortcuts

 Decision Wizard

-After selecting an entry point, a short wizard asks:
+After selecting Load & Fit Data, a short wizard asks:

 1. Fitting type: Single spectrum or spatial map